JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 Ahoy there, and welcome to Cyclone RobSub!
 // We are thrilled to have you with us!

 As part of the team's training regimen, you and your team will be asked to design, model, assemble, wire, and program a small model boat.
-The primary goal of this document is to familiarize yourself with the fundamentals of computer aided design (CAD) design in Onshape.
+This document aims to familiarize you with the fundamentals of computer aided design (CAD) in Onshape.
 No prior experience in any CAD software is required to follow along.
-By the end of the tutorial, you will have created a model boat like the one seen in @overview that you and your team are encouraged to build off of.
+By the end of the tutorial, you will have created a model boat like the one seen in @overview.
+//  that you and your team are encouraged to build off of.

 #figure(image("images/overview.png"), caption: []) <overview>
 //highlight

-== Overview
+== Overview of Onshape's User Interface
-Looking closer at @overview, Box (1) is the the "Graphics Area" and is where you view your model .
-If you select a part of the model, you will see that a corresponding "Feature" will be highlighted in the "Feature List" in Box (2).
-The Feature List keeps a history of every operation you have performed, and allows you to go back and make changes to earlier states of the model.
-To add to the Feature List, you can select actions on the "toolbar" in Box (3).
-When you click on a tool, a dialog window like seen in Box (4)  appears next to your feature list, and let house the parameters that let you modify your current operation.
+Looking closer at @overview, Box 1 contains the the "Graphics Area" in which you view and edit your model.
+Select a part of the model to see a corresponding "Feature" highlighted in the "Feature List" in Box 2.
+The "Feature List" keeps a history of every operation performed, allowing you to go back and make changes to earlier states of the model.
+To add to features to the "Feature List," select actions on the "Toolbar" in Box 3.
+Selecting a tool will open a "Dialog Window" as seen in Box 4 and houses the parameters to modify the current operation.
+To see how tools affect your design, click on the "View Finder" in Box 5 to change your view angle.

 == Tools & Materials